MarmadileManteater/Godot-Game-Template-Repository/README.md

 # Godot Game Repository Template

-In order to reduce headache when scaffolding projects, this is all the housekeeping files that we need when making games.
+In order to reduce headache when scaffolding projects, this is all of the housekeeping files that we need when making games.

 Stuff like: